tc39/proposal-temporal/docs/duration.md

 This method creates a new `Temporal.Duration` which is a copy of `duration`, but any properties present on `durationLike` override the ones already present on `duration`.

-Since `Temporal.Duration` objects are immutable, use this method instead of modifying one.
+Since `Temporal.Duration` objects each represent a fixed duration, use this method instead of modifying one.

 All non-zero properties of `durationLike` must have the same sign, and they must additionally have the same sign as the non-zero properties of `duration`, unless they override all of these non-zero properties.
 If a property of `durationLike` is infinity, then this function will throw a `RangeError`.